mikedilger/chorus/docs/CONFIG.md

 Filter that fail to match these conditions will be rejected if `allow_scraping` is false.

-If `allow_scraping` is true, be aware that filters that don't match any of these conditions have no indexes to speed up their query, so they scan through every single event on the relay.
+If `allow_scraping` is true, be aware that filters that don't match any of these conditions (and are not bound by since/until/limit) have no indexes to speed up their query, so they scan through every single event on the relay.

-The purpose of this setting is as a temporary setting that allows you to dump every single event on your relay.
+See also `allow_scrape_if_limited_to` and # `allow_scrape_if_max_seconds`.

 Default is false.

 ### allow_scrape_if_limited_to

 This is a u32 count of events indicating a filter `limit` value under which a scrape is allowed, irrespective of the `allow_scraping` setting.
 Such scrapes are not expensive due to the limit.
+The limit must be specified in the filter; it does not do the scrape and then count to see if it was under the limit.

 See `allow_scraping` to learn the definition of a scrape.